raceintospace/raceintospace/doc/manual/manual.md

 ### Surveyor / Luna

 This is an unmanned probe designed to be soft-landed on the Moon.
 A probe landing will gain you a lot of prestige and lunar recon, but takes a significant investment of time and money to develop.
-In practice, the lunar landing probe is often more trouble than it's worth, and can be skipped (at the risk of facing a -3% milestone penalty on your Lunar Pass).
+In practice, the lunar landing probe is often more trouble than it's worth, and can be skipped (at the risk of a -3% milestone penalty on your Lunar Pass).

 ### Atlas / R-7 Rocket